qianlvable/PolyLoading/README.md

 # PolyLoading
-A simple poly loading animation for android
+A simple poly loading animation for android.Inspire by this awesome demo http://tympanus.net/Tutorials/SpringLoaders/

 exmaples: